billyyoung/blog/content/posts/recipes/steak-salad.md

 Assembly
 * In a huge salad bowl - spoon the dressing on the sides of the bowl to coat
-* Toss in your salad greens
+* Toss in salad greens
-* Slice your steak, and toss in the slices (and optionally any steak juices)
+* Slice steak, and toss in
 * Give everything a big mix, adding more dressing directly to the salad as needed
 * Finish with freshly shaved parm and more black pepper